-Performance benchmarks indicated a measurable overhead in filesystem operations.
+Performance benchmarks indicated a measurable overhead in filesystem operations, particularly under heavy usage of that involves permission checking.
 Yet, real-world usage scenarios showed negligible impact on application responsiveness, suggesting that the trade-off between security and performance is acceptable for typical user workflows.
 Security limitations, such as the potential for GUI automation tools to bypass access controls on X11 systems, underscore the need for deeper integration with sandboxing technologies and stricter isolation protocols in graphical environments.